tomdale/rfcs/text/0000-tracked-properties.md

 ## Summary

-Tracked properties introduce a simpler, more modern, and more ergonomic system for tracking state changes.
-By taking advantage of new JavaScript features, tracked properties allow Ember to reduce its API surface area while producing code that is much more intuitive to understand for new learners who already know JavaScript.
+Tracked properties introduce a simpler and more ergonomic system for tracking state change in Ember applications.
+By taking advantage of new JavaScript features, tracked properties allow Ember to reduce its API surface area while producing code that is both more intuitive and less error-prone.

-A small example:
+This simple example shows a `Person` class with three tracked properties:

 ```js
 export default class Person {